-Study medication will be stored by a central NHS pharmacy department in accordance with Good Clinical Practice and pharmacy department SOPs.
-Study medication will be transferred from the central NHS pharmacy to a third party organisation (Sciensus, formerly called Healthcare at Home Ltd) to dispense the medication and distribute it directly to participants' homes.
+Study medication will be stored by an NHS pharmacy department in accordance with Good Clinical Practice and pharmacy department SOPs.
+Study medication will be transferred to a third party organisation (Healthcare at Home Ltd) to dispense the medication and distribute it directly to participants' homes.
+Drug accountability including stock control, ordering, and prescribing will be managed by an IMP tracker database [57].